Clear to Here

 While he is green, he is a simple, confident and uncomplicated ride and is the kind of horse that makes you feel secure in the saddle.
 He hacks to the arena and around the farm on a loose rein, and when you ask him to get to work, it’s as if he says “where did we leave off last time and how can I do it better?”
 You can feel him absorbing and processing what you’re teaching him.
 Isn’t that what we all want – a teachable horse who aims to please?

-In the arena Hero is self-propelled (but not “rush-y) and happily transitions through the walk, trot and canter in both directions, with simple changes.
+In the arena Hero is self-propelled (but not “rush-y" or overly strong) and happily transitions through the walk, trot and canter in both directions, with simple changes.
 He does have a tendency to hang on the rider’s hands at the canter if you let him (which is completely understandable for a horse whose only training has been for racing up until now), but is quite responsive to leg, seat and rein cues to bring his front end up and engage from behind.

 On the ground, Hero is generally easy to handle, though can get a bit pushy if something makes him anxious (which is easily corrected by a confident handler).
 He can be left alone in the cross ties and is good for grooming and baths.